Julia-Petrova/portfolio/portfolio/command_reference_sample.md

 `column_name`

-: The name of the added column.
+: The name of the column to add.

 `data_type`

-: The logical data type of the added column.
+: The logical data type of the column to add.
-  The list of the supported data types see in the section <>.
+  For the list of supported data types, see Section <>.

 ### The `IF NOT EXISTS` keyword

-Enables a check for the column to exist before its adding.
+Enables a check for the existence of the column before adding it.
-If specified, the system returns a successful response when the column is added via the query and has existed before the query.
+If specified, the system returns a successful response both when the column is added by the query and when the column already exists.
-If not specified, the system returns a successful response only when the column has been added via the query.
+If not specified, the system returns a successful response only when the column is added by the query.

 ### The `LOGICAL_ONLY` keyword

-Allows you to add a column on the logical level only (to the logical schema) without updating the physical schema of the table in the data storage.
+Allows you to add a column at the logical level only (to the logical schema) without updating the physical schema of the table in the data storage.

-If not specified, the column is added on both levels—logical and physical.
+If not specified, the column is added at both levels – logical and physical.

 ## Response